 |Associate of Applied Science, Machining Technology||64 Credit Hours|

 |Technical Certificate, CNC Operator||20 Credit Hours|

 |Technical Certificate, Manual Machining||22 Credit Hours|

 In accordance with 34 CFR 668.6(b), that requires institutions to disclose certain information about the programs to prospective students, please see: Gainful Employment.

 Wichita Area Technical College (WATC) and Wichita State University (WSU) have partnered to make a future in Engineering Technology more accessible to Kansas students.
-A new Articulation Agreement enables students completing WATC ‘s A.A.S. degree in Machining Technology, Robotics, or Electromechanical Systems to use their WATC credits in pursuit of a B.S. degree in Engineering Technology at WSU’s College of Engineering.
+A new Articulation Agreement enables students completing WATC ‘s A.A.S. degree in Machining Technology, Robotics, or Industrial Automation and Machine Maintenance to use their WATC credits in pursuit of a B.S. degree in Engineering Technology at WSU’s College of Engineering.
 Concentrations are available in Mechatronics or Engineering Technology Management.